microsoft/PowerToys/README.md

 [![Build Status](https://dev.azure.com/ms/PowerToys/_apis/build/status/microsoft.PowerToys?branchName=master)](https://dev.azure.com/ms/PowerToys/_build?definitionId=219)

-## Installing and running Microsoft PowerToys
+## Installing and running Microsoft PowerToys 0.16

-> 👉 **Note:** Microsoft PowerToys requires Windows 10 1803 (build 17134) or later.
+ 👉 **Note:** Microsoft PowerToys requires Windows 10 1803 (build 17134) or later.

-> 👉 **Upgrading to 0.15:** You need to reapply your zone layout for FancyZones.
-Don't worry, your custom zone sets are preserved.

 ### Via Github with MSI [Recommended]

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.15.0-x64.msi` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.16.0-x64.msi` to download the PowerToys installer.

 This is our preferred method.

 ### Other install methods

-#### Via GitHub with MSIX - ⚠ Experimental ⚠

-The experimental version of PowerToys using MSIX is available.
-It can be installed from the [PowerToys GitHub releases page][github-release-link].

-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-MSIX-0.15.0.zip` to download the PowerToys installer zip.
-From there, please read the ReadMe and you can double click to install the MSIX file.

-##### Known issues with MSIX Build
+##### MSIX / Store Build Update

-- For PowerRename, you may need to restart your machine to get this to work for the first time.
+- CRUTKAS TO PUT STUFF HERE

 #### Via Chocolatey - ⚠ Unofficial ⚠